CellSimulationLabs/bsim/README.md

 The implementation of the model from our paper 'In-Silico Analysis and Implementation of a Multicellular Feedback Control Strategy in a Synthetic Bacterial Consortium' (Fiore G, Matyjaszkiewicz A, et al., ACS Synth.
 Biol., 2017; [DOI: 10.1021/acssynbio.6b00220](http://pubs.acs.org/doi/abs/10.1021/acssynbio.6b00220)).

 Code for this example can be found [here](https://github.com/bsim-bristol/bsim/tree/master/examples/BSimConsortiumController).
+Further instructions for running the code can be found in the README.md located in the above directory.

 A video of an example simulation can be found here: https://www.youtube.com/watch?v=wBLXv9znhqE